cloud-agnost/charts/README.md

 $> helm repo update
 ```

+> [!WARNING]
+> This chart requires 2400 milicores of CPU and 4Gi of memory.
+Therefore, we recommend at least 4 CPUs and 8 GBs of memory in the cluster.
+> If you plan to have more services (e.g. PostgreSQL database or RabbitMQ queue), then you will need more resources.

 ### Minikube

 On minikube, if you haven't done already, you need to enable ingress, volumesnapshots, and csi-hostpath-driver addons: